wp-plugins/post2email/readme.txt

 = Why only one email? =

 To limit your ability to spam.
 By restricting you to one address, you won't be able to just send emails to the whole world without them agreeing to it first.
 If you really need to send to multiple people, you want something like [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/) or [Notifly](http://wordpress.org/extend/plugins/notifly).

+Better yet, use the right tool for the job: A mailing list.
+And then you can have this plugin email the mailing list.
+That's what I do.

 = What can I customize? =